 While it may seem daunting, your teachers are there to support you and help you reach your goals.
-They understand the importance of your grades and how they will influence your career trajectory!
+They understand the importance of your grades and how they will influence your career trajectory.

 You may also want to reconsider the type of degree you pursue.
 While BSNs can open more doors for you and lead to higher pay, Associate’s Degrees in Nursing typically have lower GPA requirements, ranging from a minimum of 2.0-2.8.

-Admissions committees will focus more on the grades you received during these programs, value your dedication to the field, and appreciate your eagerness to begin honing the skills necessary to succeed in nursing.
+Admissions committees focus more on the grades you received during these programs, value your dedication to the field, and appreciate your eagerness to begin honing the skills necessary to succeed in nursing.
 Some certifications you may pursue before going to nursing school are:

 Numbers play an essential role in the selection process.
-Out of the other application requirements, your GPA and standardized test scores are the only tangible factors admissions committees can use to compare you to other students.
+Out of other application requirements, your GPA and test scores are the only tangible factors admissions committees can use to compare you to other students.

 For any remaining questions about how to get into nursing school with a low GPA, read on to find your answers.